 Hotdog – I guess everyone knows what this is.

 I.U.D. / Isaw Ng Manok – Chicken intestines skewered so it looks like an Intra Uterine Device

 Magwheels / Isaw Ng Baboy – Pork intestines sliced to look like a cars mag wheels

 Pork Barbecue – This is the best one of the bunch, pork with a bit of fat marinated in a sweet sauce

 Walkman / Tenga – Pork ears, I guess you know now why it’s called a Walkman.

-All of these barbecue types are skewered into bamboo stick, grilled in charcoal and served with a spiced vinegar available in spicy and regular variants.
+All of these barbecue types are skewered into bamboo stick, cooked on any charcoal grill, for example, the Weber Go-Anywhere Grill is a great option then served with a spiced vinegar available in spicy and regular variants.

 So to end this street food week we will make Isaw and Balunbalunan, we wanted to make the others but these are the only offal commercially available in New Zealand.
 Do you have the stomach to try this at home?
 Anyways if you enjoy outdoor cooking and outdoor living, our friends at Globo Surf have many guides and tips for every outdoor lover.

 Isaw and other Pinoy Street Barbecue is big in the Philippines, almost every street you visit you will see this being grilled, sold and enjoyed by lots of people

 1 kg mix of pork intestine and chicken gizzard